Current Economic Climate and Impact on 2022

 2021 has been a year of surprises in administering employee compensation programs.
 Among the changes and challenges in 2021 are the following:

-These factors has led many to rethink past and current compensation strategies as we move into 2022.
+These factors have led many to rethink past and current compensation strategies as we move into 2022.
 According to SHRM, when planning for 2022:

 - Consider the future of the organization.
 The ongoing COVID-19 pandemic has caused employers to question operation practices: Where will employees work?
 How will they get their work done?
 What will the overall organization look like, and how many employees will it need in the future?